Melikyan algebra is a deformation of a Poisson algebra: Computer calculations

 \section{Computer calculations}

 We use GAP \cite{gap} which already contains a good deal of Lie-algebraic structures and functions for computation of various invariants of Lie algebras, and augment them by the necessary stuff.
-All GAP routines described in this section can be found at \texttt{http://justpasha.org/math/poisson-melikyan/} .
+All GAP routines described in this section can be found at \texttt{http://justpasha.org/math/poisson-melikyan/}\footnote{ Added January 9, 2016: currently available as ancillary files accompanying the arXiv version of this paper.}.

 The base field in Theorem is algebraically closed, of characteristic $5$.
 However, on computer we naturally work over the finite field $GF(5)$.
 While this difference is almost immaterial (all algebras in question are definable over $GF(5)$), in order to be rigorous, we distinguish between algebra $\mathcal X$, where $\mathcal X \in \{\mathcal P, \mathcal D\}$, defined over an algebraically closed field $K$, and its form $\mathcal X^\prime$ defined over the prime subfield $GF(5)$ (so $\mathcal X^\prime \otimes_{GF(5)} K \simeq \mathcal X$ as $K$-algebras).